PlanQK/planqk-platform-docs/src/docs/service-platform/external-services.md

 ```

 ### Test your metering logic

 To verify that your service is correctly reporting usage to the Metering API, you can use the Metering Test Mode.

 You can use the test mode by following these steps:

 1. On the service details page, click on `Publish Internal`.
 This will make your service accessible only to you.
-2. Subscribe to the service using one of your Applications.
+2. Subscribe to the service using one of your [Applications](https://platform.planqk.de/applications).
 3. Execute the service.
+4. Your service logic need to obtain the correlation id from the `x-correlation-id` header of the request that was forwarded by our API Gateway to your service.
+5. Meter the usage of your service by calling the Metering API with the correlation id you obtained in the previous step.
-4. On the service details page, click on `Metering Events`.
-This will show you the usage events that were reported to the Metering API.
+6. On the service details page, click on `Metering Events`.
+This will show you the metering events that were reported to our Metering API.